 In order to get the most out of CVS coupons, you’ll need to download the CVS app.
 You should also download the Krazy Coupon Lady app and follow our CVS Deals page for the best up-to-date deals at CVS.

-1. Start by stacking manufacturer coupons with ExtraBucks promotions.
+2. Start by stacking manufacturer coupons with ExtraBucks promotions.

 Stacking manufacturer coupons with ExtraBucks promotions is the simplest way to save at CVS.
 Manufacturer coupons lower your out-of-pocket total without interfering with your ability to earn ExtraBucks.
 Here’s an example:

-2. Stack manufacturer coupons with CVS ExtraBucks coupons.
+3. Stack manufacturer coupons with CVS coupons.

 CVS coupon policy allows one manufacturer coupon per item.
 There is no limit to manufacturer coupons per transaction.

-3. Use up to three CVS store coupons per item.
+4. Use up to three CVS store coupons per item.

 CVS issues dollar-off single item coupons, spend threshold coupons, and percent-off coupons.
 CVS coupon policy says you can use as many store coupons as you want as long as none of those coupons explicitly states otherwise.

-6. But CVS percent-off coupons are notoriously problematic.
+7. But CVS percent-off coupons are notoriously problematic.

-Both online forums and our local CVS staff confirm that percent-off coupons have a bad habit of ringing through incorrectly — often attaching to the lowest value product in the transaction, even if it’s not a qualifying item.
+Both online forums and our local CVS staff confirmed that percent-off coupons have a bad habit of ringing through incorrectly — often attaching to the lowest value product in the transaction, even if it’s not a qualifying item.